 This small incident, a breakfast break at the Honest Restaurant and Google maps taking us the wrong way cost us an hours’ delay in reaching Epicenter homestay at Lodai.

 However, on reaching the homestay, Bharat Bhai’s smiling face and never say no attitude made us forget the morning hiccups and we soon made ourselves at home.

 We spent the next two hours in the open air dining where birds like House Sparrows, Rufous-tailed Larks and Singing Bushlarks were frequenting.

-After a wholesome lunch and some rest, we drove a short distance away and Bharat Bhai took us on a walk showcasing the natural heritage of the region.
+After a wholesome lunch and some rest, we all drove nearby from where Bharat Bhai took us on a walk showcasing the natural heritage of the region.

 While we were in awe of the landscape created by the forces of nature, we also got some close views of a well camouflaged Marshall’s Iora.